ds-tutorials/grav/pages/03.mini-tutorials/chapter.md

   - configuration (the email plugin)
   - which ones a theme supports
   - using non-theme plugins
+  - specific plugins
+    - forms
+    - related pages
+    - databases (sqlite)
+    - tnt search
 - Media
   - Media that is too big
   - Changing the section of an image displayed?
-- Forms
-  - general
-- Markdown
-  - Best Practices
+- Misc
-  - Carousels and other fancy things
+  - file structure and ordering
-  - Embedding things
-- Special Topics
-  - Users and Permissions
+  - users and permissions
-  - Databases (sqlite)
-  - Using tnt search?
 - Starting Over